-Framed and unframed trout salmon, antique lithographs by Sherman Denton.
+Framed and unframed, trout salmon antique lithographs by Sherman Denton.
 Rare engravings by Eliezer Bloch.
-Species of trout and salmon include: Lake, brown, brook, rainbow trout, and land locked salmon.
-Great décor for a sports fishermen.
+Species of trout and salmon include: Lake, brown, brook, rainbow, and land locked salmon.
+Great décor for a sports fisherman.
 Genuine and over 100 years old, our antique fish prints are timeless.
 Live with antiques and preserve a part of history.

-Set of Nine Framed, Sherman Denton, Trout Salmon Antique Lithographs
+Set of Nine Framed, Sherman Foote Denton, Trout Salmon Antique Lithographs

 Antique trout salmon antique lithographs are technically chromolithographs.
 Sherman Foote Denton’s work published New York 1895-1909.
 Revered art by the trout & sports fisherman.
 Each piece is a framed, antique chromolithograph, over 100 years old.
 The process is an obsolete craft from the 19th century.
-Each and every color seen was printed from an individual key stoned limestone plate.
-The artwork is that of Sherman Denton, which was published in New York from 1895-1909 while Denton was employed for the State of New York Fisheries, Game and Forest Commission providing the water color illustrations for 100 chromolithographs of native species of American fish (& wildlife) which set the standard of fish illustration.
+Each and every color seen was printed from an individual key-stoned limestone plate.
+The artwork is that of Sherman Denton, which was published in New York from 1895-1909 while Denton was employed for the State of New York Fisheries, Game and Forest Commission providing the water-color illustrations for 100 chromolithographs of native species of American fish (& wildlife) which set the standard of fish illustration.

 The artwork has been professionally framed using archival materials.
 Ready to hang in a sports fisherman’s office or home.
 Double rag matting has a hint of cream.
 99% UV blocking glass.
 Backed with archival foam.
 Framed in beautiful fruitwood burl picture frame molding.
 Each piece measures 14″ high x 18″ wide.
 Free Shipping in the continental US.
 Call Anne the old fashioned way to receive personal service at 413-245-4197.